twota/terms-of-service-and-privacy-policy/README.md

 9. Third-Party Links
 “twota” may contain links to third-party websites or services.
 We are not responsible for the privacy practices, content, or policies of these third parties.
 We encourage you to review their privacy policies before providing any personal information.
 10. Changes to Policy
-We may revise these Privacy Policy at any time.
+We may revise this Privacy Policy at any time.
 Any changes will be communicated through the app or via email.
 By accepting the updated Privacy Policy, you may continue using the app; otherwise, you must stop using it.
 Continued use after updates means acceptance.

 Contact us
-If you have any questions or concerns about these Terms of service, Conditions and Privacy Policy, please contact us at:
+If you have any questions or concerns about these Terms of Service, Conditions and Privacy Policy, please contact us at:

 Twota Support Team:
 ▪Website:  www.twota.ca